mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/backup/index.md

 ## Install the Velero command-line interface

-Although installing the Velero command-line interface is optional and independent of deploying a Konvoy cluster, having access to the command-line interface provides several benefits.
+Although installing the Velero command-line interface is optional and independent of deploying a DKP cluster, having access to the command-line interface provides several benefits.
-For example, you can use the Velero command-line interface to back up or restore a cluster on demand, or to modify certain settings without changing the Velero platform service configuration.
+For example, you can use the Velero command-line interface to back up or restore a cluster on demand, or to modify certain settings without changing the Velero  configuration.

 By default, Konvoy sets up Velero to use Minio over TLS using a self-signed certificate.
 Due to this, when using certain commands, you may be asked to use the `--insecure-skip-tls-verify` flag.
 Again, the default setup is not suitable for production use-cases.

-Instructions to install the Velero command-line interface can be found [here][velero-cli-install].
+See the instructions to [install the Velero command-line interface][velero-cli-install] for more information.

-## Enable or disable the backup addon
+## Enable or disable Velero

-<p class="message--note"><strong>NOTE: </strong>Before disabling the Velero addon, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>
+<p class="message--note"><strong>NOTE: </strong>Before disabling Velero, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>

-You can enable the `Velero` addon using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file:
+You can enable Velero using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file:

 ```yaml
 addons: